SyncfusionExamples/how-to-search-the-whole-word-in-wpf-data-grid/README.md

-# how-to-export-the-winforms-data-grid-into-tab-delimited-text-file
+# hHow to search the whole word in WPF DataGrid (SfDataGrid)?
-How to export the WinForms DataGrid(SfDataGrid) into tab-delimited text file?
+How to search the whole word in WPF DataGrid (SfDataGrid)?